Ashton-under-Lyne: Industrialisation

-In the late 19th century, public buildings such as the market hall, town hall, public library, and public baths were built.
-A donation from Hugh Mason funded the construction of the baths built in 1870–1871.
+Ashton town centre, which is the largest in Tameside, developed in the Victorian period.
+Many of the original buildings have survived and as a result, the town centre is protected by Tameside Council as a conservation area.
+In the late 19th century, public buildings such as the market hall, town hall, public library and public baths were built.
+A donation from Hugh Mason funded the construction of the baths built in 1870–71.
 The Ashton-under-Lyne Improvement Act was passed in 1886 which gave the borough influence over housing and allowed the imposition of minimum standards such as drainage.
 Coal mining was not as important to the town as the textile industry, but in 1882 the Ashton Moss Colliery had the deepest mine shaft in the world at 870 m.
 Ashton's textile industry remained constant between 1865 and the 1920s.
 Although some mills closed or merged, the number of spindles in use increased.
-With the collapse of the overseas market in the 1920s, the town's cotton industry went into decline, and by the 1930s most of the firms and mills in the area had closed.
+With the collapse of the overseas market in the 1920s, the town's cotton industry went into decline and, by the 1930s, most of the firms and mills in the area had closed.